DonChappie12/DentalApp/DentalWebApi/ReadMe.md

 # Dental Web API

+## Running the Dental Web API (VS Code)
+To run the application run this command
+`dotnet run`

+An alternative that will keep watching after saving a file run this command `dotnet run watch`
+NOTE: This will stop the application and re-run with the new changes automatically

 ## Entity Framework Core tools reference - .NET Core CLI
 Before any DB (DataBase) migration run this command verify if dotnet ef is installed `dotnet ef`